 - Student Government

 Cantilare is a select chorus open to students in Grades 7 and 8.
 Admission to the group is through audition.
 Cantilare is designed to improve vocal and choral technique through more demanding choral works of various styles.
 Pieces range from liturgical selections for school worship services to a cappella arrangements of contemporary composers.

-The Chemistry Committee is a charter of the American Chemical Society's Chem Club program.
+The Chemistry Club is a charter of the American Chemical Society's Chem Club program.
 It provides students with a unique opportunity to experience chemistry beyond the classroom.
 Students participate in experimentation, get involved in community building, learn about careers in science, and better understand how chemistry plays a role in our everyday lives.
 Throughout the years, students have planned a variety of chemistry-focused activities beyond the weekly club experiments, including performing demonstrations for elementary and middle school students. and raising money to support clean water programs through the "Periodic Table of Cupcakes" bake sale at the annual Science and Engineering Fair.

 The Economics Committee (Upper School) enables students to participate in the major economic events of our society through research, field trips and hands-on experience.
 Students study the workings of corporations and the stock market and create business plans for new products.
 Students operate The Nest: a bagel and drink stand.
 All profits benefit a charity chosen by the Committee.

 Mock Trial gives girls the opportunity to learn about the legal system and court room procedures.
 Students learn how to examine and cross-examine witnesses, and make strong opening and closing statements.
 In preparation for trial, students exercise their debate, problem solving, listening and analytical and critical reasoning skills.
 Based on student interest, the team competes in the statewide Mock Trial competition, sponsored by the Massachusetts Bar Association.